greeNsort/greeNsort/README.md

 🌵 Result?
 A a thorny 12-year journey
 🍄 identifing poisened limiting assumptions
 🌻 desiging a new theory of sorting including
-📐 new sustainable measurements and
+📐 new sustainability measurements and
 🎨 new methods that are simple and beautiful and
 🔧 new algorithms with better trade-offs